 Influenza is a significant cause of death caused by the influenza virus affecting the respiratory tract by infection.
-It is caused by different strains of the virus.
+Different strains of the virus cause it.
 Type A and Type B are the most common strains affecting humans, birds, and pigs.
-A universal influenza vaccination is needed to cut the outbreak of this respiratory illness each season.
-Since seasoned flu vaccinations are insufficient to eliminate the threats of influenza disease, a novel nanoparticle vaccination has been developed by researchers at Georgia State University (GSU) to provide universal protection against all virulent strains of influenza virus, eliminating the need of vaccinations in each season.
+Therefore, universal influenza vaccination is needed to cut the outbreak of this respiratory illness each season.
+Since seasoned flu vaccinations are insufficient to eliminate the threats of influenza disease, a novel nanoparticle vaccination has been developed by researchers at Georgia State University (GSU) to provide universal protection against all virulent strains of the influenza virus, eliminating the need for vaccinations in each season.

 Researchers utilized two influenza proteins to develop nanoparticle vaccination in mice.
 It comprises a combination of two proteins that are majorly found in all strains of influenza virus (i.e., matrix protein 2 ectodomain (M2e) and neuraminidase (NA), specifically NA found on the surface of the virus.
-The findings of the research, according to a study by the Institute for Biomedical Sciences at Georgia State University, have been published in the journal Advanced Healthcare Materials.
+According to a study by the Institute for Biomedical Sciences at Georgia State University, the findings of the research have been published in the journal Advanced Healthcare Materials.

 Ye Wang was the first author of the study.
 He is a biology Ph.D. student working in Dr. Bao-Zhong Wang’s lab at the Institute for Biomedical Sciences.
-Wang said, “This nanoparticle antigen combination conferred mice with strong cross protection,” and that “It can protect mice from different strains of influenza virus.
+Wang said, “This nanoparticle antigen combination conferred mice with strong cross-protection,” and that “It can protect mice from different strains of influenza virus.
 Each season, we have different flu strains that affect us.
-By using this approach, we hope this nanoparticle vaccine can protect humans from different strains of influenza virus.”
+So by using this approach, we hope this nanoparticle vaccine can protect humans from different strains of influenza virus.”

 This double-layered nanoparticle vaccination containing M2e (matrix protein 2 ectodomain) as the core, and NA (neuraminidase) is coated on the surface.
 According to the study, all mice were immunized with nanoparticle vaccine intramuscularly and then exposed to one of six influenza virus strains of the influenza virus.
 And all mice developed immunity or protection against six different types of Influenza strains.